-At Kellis Eye Center, the goal of oculoplastic surgery is to restore or enhance the normal structures of the eye, resulting in an improvement of patient appearance and self esteem.
-Drs.
-Kellis and Johnson believe in a tailored approach to fit each individual patient’s needs and goals, while maintaining the strictest standards of eye care excellence.
+At Kellis Eye & Laser Center, the goal of oculoplastic surgery is to restore or enhance the normal structures of the eye, resulting in an improvement of patient appearance and self-esteem.
+Dr. Kellis, Dr. Johnson, and Dr. Ryder believe in a tailored approach to fit each individual patient’s needs and goals while maintaining the strictest standards of eye care excellence.

 What is an Oculoplastic Surgeon?

-An oculoplastic surgeon completes four years of pre-medical studies, four years of medical school, one year of internship in general surgery and general medicine, and a three-year residency in ophthalmology to become a board certified eye doctor.
-A one to two year fellowship follows, where the complicated structures within and around the eye, eyelids, brows, and orbit (the bony socket) are studied and surgical techniques are mastered.
+An oculoplastic surgeon completes four years of pre-medical studies, four years of medical school, one year of internship in general surgery or medicine, and a three-year residency in ophthalmology to become a board-certified ophthalmologist.
+A one to two-year fellowship in Oculoplastic surgery follows.
+Where the complicated structures within and around the eye, eyelids, brows, and orbit (the bony socket) are studied and surgical techniques are mastered.

 Why is blepharoplasty done?
 Blepharoplasty is done to improve visual function and/or cosmetic appearance.
 Excessive upper eyelid tissue can block the upper part of the visual field.
 This can be determined by lifting the upper lids with your fingers to see if the upper visual field improves or vision “brightens.”
 A formal visual field test may be helpful in this situation.
 The weight of the excess skin can cause eyelashes to turn in and irritate the eye.
 An excessive number of wrinkled skin folds above the eyes can produce a sagging, tired look that detracts from one’s appearance.
 In this situation, blepharoplasty may be considered for cosmetic reasons, even though vision is not affected.